KNND: History

-The beginning
+Beginnings

-The construction permit for this station was issued by the Federal Communications Commission to the Coast Fork Broadcasting Company in 1952.
-The construction permit originally bore the call letters KCTG, but they were changed to KSGA before going on air July 26, 1953.
+The construction permit for the station was issued by the Federal Communications Commission to the Coast Fork Broadcasting Company in 1952.
+The construction permit originally bore the call letters KCTG, but they were changed to KSGA before going on air on July 26, 1953.
 The station was authorized to broadcast with 250 watts of power on a frequency of 1400 kHz and under the leadership of company president W. Gordon Allen.
 (It was the second station Allen had started in less than a year with those call letters; he had sold the first, in Redmond, in March 1953 and had the KSGA call letters transferred to what was KCTG.)

 Coast Fork Broadcasting was sold to Orlo M. and Thelma Bagley in a deal that was consummated on June 1, 1954.
 The new owners had the FCC change the call sign again, this time to KOMB.

 The Bagleys changed the name of the license holding company to Radio Station KOMB, Inc., in 1956, and Milton Viken joined the staff as the station's chief engineer.
 In 1959, the owners applied for a new call sign and the station was assigned KNND by the FCC on August 26, 1960.

-The 1960s
+1960s

-The company, which still retained the Radio Station KOMB, Inc., name, was sold to Peter Ryan in 1960.
+The company, which still retained the Radio Station KOMB, Inc. name, was sold to Peter Ryan in 1960.
 In 1962, Ryan changed the name of the company to Radio Station KNND, Inc., to match the new call letters.
 That same year, the FCC issued the station a new construction permit to upgrade its daytime signal to 1,000 watts while broadcasting with 250 watts of power at night.
 KNND would begin broadcasting at the newly authorized power levels in 1963.

 Chief engineer Milton A. Viken purchased the station and, by 1966, had changed the name of the company to Radio Station KNND & KRKT, Inc., to reflect its duopoly status.
 Also in 1966, the station was playing as much as 12 hours of country & western music each week.
 Reflecting the growth of the company, Viken transferred the broadcast license for KNND to the Interstate Broadcasting Company in 1968.
 KNND aired Major League Baseball games as an affiliate of the Seattle Pilots during their only year of existence, 1969, before the team went bankrupt and was reborn in 1970 as the Milwaukee Brewers.

-The 1970s
+1970s

 In 1972, Interstate Broadcasting sold the station to Keith L. and Eleanor B. Stiles, a married couple.
 The Stiles programmed a mix of country & western and contemporary music.
 This ownership would prove short-lived as on April 1, 1974, the station was sold to KTOB, Inc., who brought in a middle of the road music format.
 This too was a short-term change as the station was sold again, this time to Thornton Pfleger, Inc., in a transaction consummated on December 1, 1976.
 The new owners maintained the MOR format through the end of the 1970s.